University Mall (Florida): History

 University Mall's tenant space is owned by LSREF2 Clover Property 18, LLC and overseen by Hudson Advisors, LLC.
 CBRE was hired in September 2012 to handle property management and leasing.

 In August 2010, the Regal Cinemas closed.
-It was later purchased by Frank Theatres, who downgraded the theatre to 12 screens.
+It was later purchased by Frank Theatres, who downgraded the theatre to 12 screens in 2011.
+After operating the complex for only 2 years, the theater closed for the second time on January 6, 2013, and was then reopened by Studio Movie Grill in October 2014, renovating the venue into a dine-in cinema.

 Macy's closed permanently in March 2017.
-Dillard's Clearance Center then relocated into the first floor of the former Macy's space two months later, with the second floor of that space remaining closed to the public.
+Dillard's Clearance Center then relocated to the first floor of the former Macy's space two months later, with the second floor of that space remaining closed to the public.
 This would be the third building at the mall to be occupied by Dillard's in its history.
 Grand's, a Puerto Rican department store, opened in Dillard's 1995-2017 location in September 2017.
 The second level of the Grand's space is also vacant.

-On March 13, 2018, the mall bought their Sears store from the company which will remain during the mall's name change from "University Mall" to "Uptown" as the mall gets a makeover while three new anchors are going into the former JCPenney and Steve and Barry's building.
-On August 22, 2018, Sears announced that they would close this location as part of a plan to close 46 additional store nationwide.
+On March 13, 2018, the mall bought its Sears store from the company, which will remain during the mall's name change from "University Mall" to "Uptown" as it gets a makeover while three new anchors move into the former JCPenney and Steve and Barry's building.
+On August 22, 2018, Sears announced that they would close this location as part of a plan to close 46 additional stores nationwide.
 The store closed in November 2018.

 As part of the conversion of the mall into "Uptown", the closed section of the mall leading up to the former JCPenney building was demolished in February 2019.

+In March 2021, the dine-in Studio Movie Grill theater was closed.
+LOOK Dine-in Cinemas would reopen the theater in September 2021.

-Dillard's Clearance Center closed permanently on April 28, 2022, and the building was demolished to make room for a Sprouts Farmers Market and a new building for Burlington. in 2022 Grand’s closed.
-In July 21, 2025 Family Discount Furniture closed.
+Dillard's Clearance Center closed permanently on April 28, 2022, and the building was demolished to make room for a Sprouts Farmers Market and a new building for Burlington. in 2022 Grand's closed with Family Discount Furniture then taking over the former space.